balderdashy/sails-docs/anatomy/config/sockets.js.md

   * a cookie (this is used by the sails.io.js socket client to get access to *
   * a 3rd party cookie and to enable sessions).                              *
   *                                                                          *
-  * Warning: Currently in this scenario, CORS settings apply to interpreted  *
-  * requests sent via a socket.io connection that used this cookie to        *
-  * connect, even for non-browser clients! (e.g. iOS apps, toasters, node.js *
-  * unit tests)                                                              *
-  *                                                                          *
   ***************************************************************************/

   // grant3rdPartyCookie: true,